virajvchavan/movies-browser/README.md

 - Styles can be improved.
 Right now, all the custom css is dumped into App.css.
 A better approach can be followed.
 - Categories can be cached in localStorage since they rarely change.
 This will save a network call.
 - A navigation for categories can be added.
 Possible on the left side as fixed vertical navbar.
 On click will scroll to a particular category.
+- Experience on mobile can be made better.
+- Better loaders and related animations for a smoother experience.
 - Add test cases.
 Possible unit test case scenarious:
     - Ensure various api responses(200, 404, 500) are handled.
     - Ensure each category is rendered for a mocked api response